-"Black, I to the Fountain fly, Wash me, Savior, or I die."
+"Black, I to the Fountain fly, Wash me, Saviour, or I die."

-But let us look at this Holy One of Israel, let us see what is said of him in his substitutional work, and then let us see what is said of the people whose sins he has put away, or did put away.
-Now the Lord says, "Behold, the stone that I have laid before Joshua;" that, of course, is Christ: he was the foundation laid in God's counsel before the world was as John expresses it, "the lamb slain from the foundation of the world;" "upon one stone shall be seven eyes, behold, I will engrave the graving thereof."
-This stone shall undergo the graving, the seven eyes denoting completeness of perfection.
-Now go to Hebrews 2 and get a scripture to explain this graving which this living stone underwent and see what he achieved; and then come back to Zechariah 3 and see how beautifully the two accord.
-In Hebrews 2, it is said "It became him, for whom are all things, and by him are all things, in bringing many sons into glory, to make the captain", or as the original word properly means, the Prince, "of their salvation perfect through suffering."
-How does he bring "many sons unto glory"?
+But let us look at this Holy One of Israel,-let us see what is said of him in his substitutional work, and then let us see what is said of the people whose sins he has put away, or did put away.
+Now the Lord saith, "Behold, the stone that I have laid before Joshua;" that, of course, is Christ: he was the foundation laid in God's counsel before the world was; as John expresses it, "the lamb slain from the foundation of the world;" "upon one stone shall be seven eyes; behold, I will engrave the graving thereof."
+This stone shall undergo the graving, the seven eyes denoting completeness or perfection.
+Now go to Hebrews ii., and get a scripture to explain this graving which this living stone underwent, and see what he achieved; and then come back to Zechariah iii., and see how beautifully the two accord.
+In Hebrews ii. it is said, "It became him, for whom are all things, and by whom are all things, in bringing many sons unto glory, to make the captain "---or as the original word properly means, the prince-"of their salvation perfect through sufferings" How does he bring "many sons unto glory"?
 Why, by being made perfect through sufferings.
-So, then he brings in by his suffering's eternal perfection, and that eternal perfection brings them all to glory.
-That perfection brings us now, in time, into the sweet fellowship with the blessed God; it lights up a dying bed, it indissolubly unites the soul to the Great Eternal; no separation.
-Now notice, "upon one stone shall be seven eyes:" he will undergo the graving; and the apostle shows, in Hebrews 2, that Christ thereby became perfect; that is, a perfect and eternal salvation to a poor sinner, and he thereby brings the people unto glory.
-Now in Zechariah 3, what are the next lovely words?
-"And I will remove the iniquity of that land", Immanuel's land, "in one day;" and the enemy shall no more be able to so stretch his wings as to fill Immanuel's land with sin against Immanuel; for when any soul taught of God finds out the secret, and sees the infinite and eternal value of the dear Savior, that soul shall never learn war against Gods Christ after that; that soul shall beat its hither-to warriors sword against the truth into a ploughshare; that soul shall beat its spear of enmity, with which it slandered and tried to injure the cause of the great Mediator, it shall beat that spear into a pruning-hook, and shall come into peaceful unity with the blessed God.
-"In that day, says the Lord of hosts, shall you call every man his neighbor under the vine and under the fig tree.
+So then he brings in by his sufferings eternal perfection, and that eternal perfection brings them all to glory.
+That perfection brings us now, in time, into the sweetest fellowship with the blessed God; it lights up a dying bed, it indissolubly unites the soul to the Great Eternal;-no separation.
+Now mark, "upon one stone shall be seven eyes:" he will undergo the graving; and the apostle shows, in Hebrews ii., that Christ thereby became perfect; that is, a perfect and an eternal salvation to a poor sinner, and he thereby brings the people unto glory.
+Now in Zechariah iii., what are the next lovely words?
+"And I will remove the iniquity of that land "---Immanuel's land--" in one day;" and the enemy shall no more be able to so stretch his wings as to fill Immanuel's land with sin against Immanuel; for when any soul taught of God finds out the secret, and sees the infinite and eternal value of the dear Saviour, that soul shall never learn war against God's Christ after that; that soul shall beat its hitherto warrior's sword against the truth into a ploughshare; that soul shall beat its spear of enmity, with which it slandered and tried to injure the cause of the great Mediator,---it shall beat that spear into a pruning-hook, and shall come into peaceful unity with the blessed God.
+"In that day, saith the Lord of hosts, shall ye call every man his neighbour under the vine and under the fig tree."